 For help configuring where and how immunizations and diseases appear, read the Immunization Configuration help article or contact PCC Support.

-Generate Immunization School Forms in PCC EHR
+Print an Immunization School Form in PCC EHR

-After you have created a school form in Partner, you can print it directly from PCC EHR.
-Just click “Print” at the top of a patient’s Immunization record to generate your practice’s customizable school form.
+Click “Print” at the top of a patient’s Immunization record to generate your practice’s customizable school form.

 If your office has multiple school form formats, you can select the one you want before printing.